alex-lushiku/bioshufflr/README.md

   ]
 }
 ```
  * `username` is your Instagram username.
  * `password` is it's corresponding password.
  * `name` is the bold name above your biography.
  * `prefix` is a piece of text that is always displayed before your content.
  * `affix` is a piece of text that is always displayed after your content.
  * `interval` is the interval between updates __in hours__ to prevent exceedance of Instagram's API rate limit of 200 requests per hour.
  * `shuffle` determines whether the content should be shuffled or displayed in order of input.
  * `content` is an array containing your biographies Bioshufflr should iterate through.

 **NOTE:** Don't forget to add `\n` after your prefix or before your affix if you want to insert a new line.
+Same goes for `\"` If you want to insert quotes.

-Lastly, update `cookies/yourusername.json` with your own Instagram username.
+2. Update `cookies/yourusername.json` with your own Instagram username.
+3. Run `npm install` to install all corresponding packages.

 ## Usage